Log K-stability of GIT-stable divisors on Fano varieties: Fano degenerations of a Fano variety

-\begin{proof} We choose $c_1< \min\{1-\epsilon_0,1-\eta\}$.
-We first look at the K-semistable part.
-The direction $(2)\Rightarrow (1)$ is obvious.
-For the converse direction, it suffices to show that $\delta(Y)\geq \eta$ by Lemma \ref{gap lemma} combining the interpolation property of K-stability (e.g. \cite[Proposition 2.13]{ADL19}).
+\begin{proof} Choose a positive rational number $t_1< \min\{1-\epsilon_0,1-\eta\}$, we show that it satisfies our requirement.
+By Lemma \ref{gap lemma}, it suffices to show that $\delta(Y)\geq \eta$.
 To see this, let $E$ be any prime divisor over $Y$, we have the following computation:

-Thus we obtain $\delta(Y)\geq \eta$ by valuative criterion.
-For the K-polystable part, assume $(Y, c_1D)$ is K-polystable, then $Y$ is K-semistable by the previous equivalence for K-semistable part.
-It remains to show that $Y$ is K-polystable, which follows from the next result. \end{proof}

-\begin{remark} If we assume $X$ is smoothable, then $\vol(-K_X)$ automatically admits a positive lower bound which does not depend on $X$, thus $c_1$ only depends on the dimension of $X$. \end{remark}